1. How far is Windsor Castle from Windsor & Eton Central and Windsor & Eton Riverside railway stations?

 Windsor Castle is within walking distance of both railway stations.

-Windsor & Eton Central is just a 5-minute walk through the station to the Castle, past the Royal Windsor Information Centre.
+Windsor & Eton Central (for trains from London Paddington & Reading via Slough) is a 5-minute walk through Windsor Royal Shopping to the Castle, past the Royal Windsor Information Centre.

 2. How do I get to Legoland® Windsor?

 Legoland® Windsor is located on Winkfield Road, Windsor, SL4 4AY, a couple of miles outside the town centre.

 There is car parking on site or the Legoland shuttle service between Windsor town centre and Legoland is provided by routes 191 and 200.
 Buses operate every 30 minutes to connect with trains and pick up from outside Windsor Parish Church and opposite the Theatre Royal.

 These stops are just a short distance from both Windsor & Eton Riverside and Windsor & Eton Central stations.
 Simply purchase your ticket from the driver (cash only please), or obtain a combined train/shuttle bus/Legoland admission ticket from any UK railway station.
 More information http://www.legolandshuttle.com/